Pelican-Elegant/elegant/documentation/content/Supported Plugins/assets-plugin.md

 low-level asset files from a trusted location.
 Between Pelican and Elegant, these files will often number between 8 and 15 CSS or JavaScript files[^css-javascript].
-While these files are essential to the proper look and feel of a properly designed website, the overhead of this content being in separate files is that one request is made from the browser to the webserver for each file.
+While these files are essential to the proper look and feel of a properly designed website, the overhead of this content being in separate files is that one request is made from the browser to the server for each file.

 [^css-javascript]: If you would like to learn more about these, [W3Schools](https://www.w3schools.com/) have some great introductions to these files and their affects.
 The important part about these files is that they change how the browser displays and reacts to a given webpage.
 These files are use on 99.9% of the websites in existence due to their versatility.

 Pelican provides a plugin that takes the various CSS and JavaScript files and compiles each group of them into a single file.
-Not only does this process reduce the number of calls to retrieve files from the webserver, but it minifies[^minifies] or reduces the overall size of those files as well.
+Not only does this process reduce the number of calls to retrieve files from the server, but it minifies[^minifies] or reduces the overall size of those files as well.

 [^]: [Wikipedia](<https://en.wikipedia.org/wiki/Minification_(programming)>) has a good article on minification.
 The summary is that anything unnecessary over a series of files is removed and concatenated together to produce a single file that is the minimum size possible while not losing any understandability.